vapstack/rbi/README.md

 * Only scalar (non-slice) fields can be unique.
 * Uniqueness is enforced across single and batch writes (`SetMany`, `PatchMany`).
 * Violations return `ErrUniqueViolation` before committing the transaction.
-* Uniqueness guarantees rely on indexes and are unavailable when indexing is explicitly disabled.
+* Uniqueness guarantees rely on indexes and are unavailable when indexing is disabled.

 ## Custom Indexing with `ValueIndexer`

-The package indexes scalar values and slices of scalar values by default.
+Scalar values and slices of scalars are indexed by default.
-For custom or complex types, it provides the `ValueIndexer` interface:
+Custom types may implement:

 ```go
 type ValueIndexer interface {